-

 Cloud services

-The Cloud Computing Regulatory Framework (the “Cloud Framework”) covers data protection of customers of cloud service providers.
+The Cloud Computing Services Provisioning Regulations (the "Cloud Regulations ") covers data protection of customers of cloud service providers and includes a prohibition on use of overseas cloud servers for processing government data.

 Ecommerce